git-jock/git-jock-cli/README.md

 ## What is Jock CLI?

 The CLI is intended to make dealing with multiple connected repositories easier, by grouping repositories and running git commands across them all.

 ## Install

 To install or update on Linux or MacOS, you can download from [releases](https://github.com/git-jock/git-jock-cli/releases/latest) or run:

 ```bash
 curl -s -L https://raw.githubusercontent.com/git-jock/git-jock-cli/main/scripts/install.sh | bash
 ```

 :warning: _Note this script uses sudo to move the binary to `/usr/local/bin` and you should check the script before execution._

 ## Usage

 ### Configuration

-Repositories and groups must be configured in `~/.jockrc`, in YAML format like below
+Repositories and groups must be configured in `~/.jockrc`, in YAML format like below.

+Imports can be added with an address, and imported using `jock -i/--import-config`

 ```yaml
 repositories: